maihd/maicstyle/README.md

 - Some my projects will follow its own style for special reasons.
 Ex: vectormath
 - I use other project style guide for thoses projects.
 It help me learn the others, and new stuffs, why not?
 - Because I will use Zig and Beef for some future projects, each languages has its own styles, I will follow the style, but the heart of priciple will be same: simple and make the job done!
+- Base on the important of the section, I will bring it first the most important, last section is the worst important.

 ## Inventing on Principles